 - You can learn more about Degree Works by visiting this page.
 The following video (https://www.youtube.com/watch?v=XbvEPMylvNs&feature=youtu.be) will give you more details about Stockton’s distinctive curriculum.
 You can also contact The Center for Academic Advising at 652-4504 or email firstname.lastname@example.org.

 - These forms can be found on this page on the Academic Advising website.

 - The official Academic Calendar may be accessed here.
 Please take note of these important dates and deadlines in your course syllabi.

-- The IDEA administration dates for the Spring 2020 term are to be announced.
+- The IDEA administration dates for the Fall 2022 term are as follows:

 - You can view the holiday calendar for this year on the Human Resources website here.

 - The BUSN office will be open with limited staff and no mail service on the days listed below.
 Classes do meet these days.

 - Professional updates are due quarterly and will be included in an annual Scholarly and Professional Activity Report.They now must be submitted in Chicago Style to Abigail Laird, email@example.com .
 All items must be completed, published, etc., within each quarterly timeframe.
 Diane will send out reminders at the appropriate time to remind you.

 - You may view the deadlines and time frames here.